raspberrypi/documentation/hardware/raspberrypi/otpbits.md

 ## OTP Register and bit definitions

-All member of the Raspberry Pi range have a onboard One Time Programmable (OTP) memory block.
+All SoC's used by the Raspberry Pi range have a inbuilt One Time Programmable (OTP) memory block.

 It is 66 32 bit values long, although only a few locations have factory programmed data.